isomerpages/moe-peicaisec/_student-development/CCE/Sexuality Education.md

 </table>

 <b>eTeens Programme:</b>
-<p></p>eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3
+<p></p>8. eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3
- students with accurate information  on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.<br>
+ students with accurate information  on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.<br><br>
 9. Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.<br>
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.<br><br>
-<b>At Peicai Secondary School, the eTeens programme will be implemented as follows in 2023:</b><br>
+<b>At Peicai Secondary School, the eTeens programme will be implemented as follows in 2023:</b><br><br>

 <table style="border-collapse:collapse;border:none;mso-border-alt:solid windowtext .5pt;
  mso-yfti-tbllook:1184;mso-padding-alt:0in 5.4pt 0in 5.4pt" cellpadding="0" cellspacing="0" border="1" class="MsoTableGrid"><tbody><tr style="mso-yfti-irow:0;mso-yfti-firstrow:yes;height:33.25pt"><td style="width:185.2pt;border:solid windowtext 1.0pt;mso-border-alt: